3 Steps To Control Your Hospitality Labor Costs

 - Greater employee engagement.
 Engaged employees show up and work hard.
 Since employees are picking shifts they want to work, you see less absenteeism.
 That helps reduce overtime since other employees aren’t stuck filling in for missing staff.
 You’ll also see greater productivity because employees are working shifts they chose, not shifts they were forced into.

 - A schedule that adjusts to demand.
 Since flexible scheduling uses a structure that’s based on fluctuating demand and need, rather than locking specific people into specific shifts, it allows you to easily dial up (or down) how much staff you need without extensive lead time.
 You can see a trend coming and add or remove shifts easily.

 - Less wasted time building the schedule.
 Let’s not forget the time you’ll save in making the schedule.
 Manually built schedules easily let labor costs grow.
 They also waste time you should be using for something else, instead of fussing over schedule spreadsheets or playing phone tag with employees to assign shifts.

 Flexible scheduling makes predicting and controlling labor costs possible.
 Because of its real-time nature, it provides information you need now for decisions you’re making in the next day or week.

 It’s a scheduling approach that isn’t going away.

-Things changed quickly last year, and while some sense of normal slowly returns, the desire for flexible scheduling is here to stay.
-Employees got a taste of empowerment over their work-life balance, and many business owners saw a chance to actually embrace crazy fluctuation for their benefit.
+Things changed quickly in the past few years, and while some sense of normal has returned, the desire for flexible scheduling is here to stay.
+Employees got a taste of empowerment over their work-life balance, and many business owners saw a chance to actually embrace crazy fluctuations for their benefit.